apostrophecms/apostrophe/packages/create-apostrophe/README.md

 ## Telemetry

 Telemetry is **opt-in** and anonymous.
-It exists to tell us which kits and databases people actually pick, and where installs break - nothing more.
+It exists to tell us which kits and databases people actually pick, which platforms and Node versions they run on, and where installs break - nothing more.
 You can see the exact payload before sending anything with `telemetry preview`.

 - **Consent** is stored locally and starts off. `telemetry on` flips it on and generates a stable anonymous id (UUID v4) the first time; `telemetry off` keeps